mia-platform/documentation/docs/data_catalog/overview.md

 sidebar_label: Overview
 ---

+Describe here the NEW Data Catalog overview

+OLD MATERIAL

 :::caution
 Please notice that the information explained in the following page, regarding the deployment of a Data Catalog Agent, are valid only for Console projects adopting the [Enhanced Workflow](/development_suite/set-up-infrastructure/overview.md).